Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Experimental results

 We evaluated our solution for $m = \{8, 16, 50, 160\}$ and $n = \{369, 484, 688, 5200 \}$.
 Note that the $n$ value affects the accuracy and running time.
 The $n$ values were defined based on the frequency of tokens appearing in the training data set: 688 tokens appeared more than 9 times; 484 tokens appeared more than 14 times; and 369 tokens appeared more than 19 times.
 We noticed a significant degradation of the False Positive Rate (FPR) when further reducing $n$.
 The values of $m$ were defined based on the size of our messages.
 Note that $m$ determines the number of tokens in the message and not the number of characters.
 Also, we should mention that some messages in our data set consisted of multiple SMSes concatenated.
 Our maximum value of $n$ (160 tokens) is twice the maximum message found in our data set.
 We recall that a single SMS has a 160 7-bit characters maximum.
 The average lengths found for SMS classified as ham or spam in our data set are shown in Table~\ref{token_training}.

 We evaluate the proposed protocol in a use case for SMS spam detection, however our PPNBC can be used in any other scenario in which the Naive Bayes classifier can be employed.
 It is important to note that designing a model to obtain the highest possible accuracy is not the focus of this paper.
 Instead, our goal is to demonstrate that a privacy-preserving Naive Bayes classifier based on MPC is feasible in practice.
 Despite this, as shown in Table~\ref{acuracy}, the protocol achieves good results when compared to the best result presented by Almeida \textit{et al.}~\cite{Almeida11}, where the data set is proposed.
 They reach an accuracy equal to 97.64\%, a false positive rate (FPR) equal to 16.9\% and a false negative rate (FNR) equal to 0.18\% using a SVM classifier.
 In our best scenario ($n = 5200$), we have an accuracy equal to 96.8\%, FPR equal to 17.94\% and FNR equal to 0.87\%.
 We remark that there is little variation in accuracy and FNR when using smaller values of $n$.
+Classifiers based on boosted decision trees (AdaBoost) and logistic regression, previously used in \cite{NeurIPS2019}, achieved accuracies within 0.5\% of the best accuracy achieved by our protocol.

 Table~\ref{runtime} reports the runtime of our PPNBC for different sizes of $m$ and $n$, where $n$ is the size of the dictionary, that is, the amount of unigrams belonging to Bob's trained model and $m$ is the number of unigrams present in Alice's SMS.
 The feature vector extraction (Extr) runtime considers the time required to execute the Protocols $\pfe$ and $\pconv$ in the steps 1 and 2 of Protocol $\pi_{\mathsf{PPNBC}}$.
 The runtime for classification (Class) considers the remaining steps of the Protocol $\pi_{\mathsf{PPNBC}}$.
 And, the total runtime is Extr + Class.
 We can see that the runtime for classification is independent of the size of $m$, and is based only on the size $n$, and even for $n = 5200$ features/unigrams it only takes $48$\,ms. The feature vector extraction (Extr) runtime depends on both $m$ and $n$.
 For $n = 5200$ and $m = 160$, the feature extraction takes less than $290$\,ms, while for $n = 369$ and $m = 8$ it just takes $11$\,ms. The total runtime takes a maximum of $334$\,ms to classify a SMS with $160$ unigrams using a dictionary with $5200$ unigrams, and just $21$\,ms to classify a SMS with 8 unigrams using a dictionary with $369$ unigrams.